 While honey bees have always been the star of the show for almond pollination, we know other pollinators play important roles in our food supply.
-So as we continue celebrating National Pollinator Week, we’re highlighting a native bee may someday join in pollinating almonds.
-Early research suggests that integrating the blue orchard bees (BOBs) may improve pollination efficiency, reduce cost for farmers, and increase the reliability of almond production.
+So as we continue celebrating National Pollinator Week, we’re highlighting a native bee that may someday join in pollinating almonds.
+Early research suggests that integrating blue orchard bees (BOBs) may improve pollination efficiency, reduce cost for farmers, and increase the reliability of almond production.

 In the current pollination system, almond tree buds burst into beautiful pink and white blooms in February and March, and as the trees blossom, honey bees forage for pollen and nectar in the orchard.
 When the bees move from tree to tree, they pollinate almond blossoms along the way.
 Every almond you eat exists because a honey bee pollinated an almond blossom, so there is a large demand for honey bees during pollination season, and beekeepers transport many honey bee hives to California’s Central Valley to do the job.